Art · Finished Art · Updates

 That special relationship we each have with our past, present, and future selves through time.

 Past, present, and future me are not the same person.
 They and I are entirely different people, every moment that passes.
-We constantly work together to keep things running as smoothly and easily as possible.
-Communication between us is limited, but we can work around that.
+We work together constantly to keep things running as smoothly and easily as possible.
+Communication between us is limited, but we make it work.
+I’m always thanking or cursing past me for some decisions they’ve made.
+“That’s a problem for future me” “Damn it, Past Me!”
 The key is collaboration and consistency.
-I’m always thanking or cursing past me for some decisions they’ve made.
-“That’s a problem for future me” I chime aloud sometimes.
-Whiles I can’t communicate directly with my future selves, I can send messages to them.
-Often times, I can depend on some form of consistency between my different selves.
+If I can depend on myself to be consistent, I can trust decisions made by my past and future selves.